✈️ Visitor Compost Drop-Off: Be a Hero (Not a Tourist Zero)

 Plus, future pineapples will thank you. 🌱

 Staying longer than 3 weeks?
-Email us at aloha@compostkauai.org for monthly rates.
+Email us at aloha@compostkauai.org for long-term visitor rates.